SpongeBob SquarePants season 9: Political controversy

-In response to Fox News, Media Matters immediately posted an item titled "Right-Wing Media Use SpongeBob SquarePants' Firing To Attack Social Safety Net", arguing that the talking heads "are using the firing of fictional cartoon character SpongeBob SquarePants to attack the social safety net and those who rely on it".
-The article said "Right-wing media have a long history of attacking the social safety net.
-Media Matters was "also particularly bothered by [a] line from The Post story: "Lest he sit around idly, mooching off the social services of Bikini Bottom, a depressed SpongeBob sets out to return to gainful employment wherever he can find it," reporter Andrea Morabito wrote.
-"No spoilers -- but it's safe to say that our hero doesn't end up on food stamps, as his patty-making skills turn out to be in high demand.
-Furthermore, the coverage from Fox News prompted civil rights activist, and talk show host Al Sharpton of MSNBC to "stick up for poor Americans".
-Sharpton remarked in the October 31 episode of PoliticsNation, "The right-wingers found a new hero in its war against the poor [...]
-SpongeBob SquarePants.
-That's right.
-SpongeBob SquarePants [...]
-So a sponge who lives in a pineapple under the sea doesn't need government help.
-That means no one does?"
+Mediaite, another website focused on the news media, argued that the talking heads were "using the firing of fictional cartoon character SpongeBob SquarePants to attack the social safety net and those who rely on it", noting that it's not the first time that right-wing media has criticized the social safety net.
+Media Matters was "also particularly bothered by [a] line from The Post's piece: "Lest he sit around idly, mooching off the social services of Bikini Bottom, a depressed SpongeBob sets out to return to gainful employment wherever he can find it," reporter Andrea Morabito wrote.
+"No spoilers – but it's safe to say that our hero doesn't end up on food stamps, as his patty-making skills turn out to be in high demand.
+Furthermore, the coverage from Fox News prompted civil rights activist, and talk show host Al Sharpton of MSNBC to remark in the October 31 episode of PoliticsNation, criticizing the right-wing media outlets for using SpongeBob SquarePants as a talking point in their argument against government help programs.

 Nickelodeon declined to comment on the issue caused by the message of the episode.
-However, Russell Hicks of Nickelodeon said the show is "tapping into the news of the moment, but did not specifically address any political leanings or ideologies within the episode".
-In a statement, Hicks said "Like all really great cartoons, part of SpongeBob's long-running success has been its ability to tap into the zeitgeist while still being really funny for our audience.
-As always, despite this momentary setback, SpongeBob's eternal optimism prevails, which is always a great message for everyone."
+However, Russell Hicks of Nickelodeon said the show is "tapping into the news of the moment," but did not specifically address any political leanings or ideologies within the episode.